Zhongwei

 Zhongwei (中卫 (中衛, Zhōngwèi, Chung-wei, middle guard), Xiao'erjing: جْووِ شِ) is a prefecture-level city of Ningxia, People's Republic of China.
 It has an area of 16986.1 km2 and a population of 1,174,600 in 2019.
-The city is known for its wolfberry and Gobi watermelon cultivation.
-One of the world's largest photovoltaic power station, Tengger Desert Solar Park, is located in Zhongwei.
+By the end of 2024, the city's resident population will be 1,079,800, a decrease of 0.08 million from the end of the previous year, including 570,300 urban residents.The city is known for its wolfberry and Gobi watermelon cultivation.
+One of the world's largest photovoltaic power stations, Tengger Desert Solar Park, is located in Zhongwei.

 History

 Under general Meng Tian, the Qin captured the area of Zhongwei and established the Beidi Commandery.
-In 205 BC a city was built at the current location of Zhongwei urban area, which would grow as irrigation systems were built to allow farming.
+In 205 BC a city built at the current location of Zhongwei urban area, which would grow as irrigation systems were built to allow farming.

-In 1226 Genghis Khan captured Zhongwei.
-In 1403 the city was named Zhongwei, part of Shaanxi.
+In 1226 Genghis Khan captured Zhongwei, and in 1403 the city was named Zhongwei, part of Shaanxi.

-In 1920 Zhongwei was struck by the Haiyuan earthquake.
-In 1926 the highway from Lanzhou to Zhongwei opened.
+In 1920 Zhongwei was struck by the Haiyuan earthquake; and in 1926 the highway from Lanzhou to Zhongwei opened.

 Tourism

 Zhongwei's main attraction is Gao Miao, a temple that has hosted Confucian, Buddhist, and Taoist ceremonies.
 A bomb shelter was also built beneath the temple during the Cultural Revolution.
 It has since been converted into a rendition of a Buddhist hell.
 The prefecture is also the location of the beginning of the northern bend in the Yellow River that produces the Ordos Loop.
 A drum tower is located in the city center.